Skip to content

 Stable joy (AF2) arising from lucid acceptance of finitude (Postulate 4).

-The sixteen affects above map a person’s inner relationship with their own lucidity; yet no one is an island.
-The following six affects occur between: between you and others.
-They matter because without them, lucidity becomes a form of elegant selfishness: you see clearly, yet remain unmoved by another’s obscuration.
-Compassion opens the channel, indignation points to the structure, benevolence becomes action.
-From here, the theory of affects turns toward ethics, and the personal turns toward the social.
+The sixteen affects above map a person’s inner relation to lucidity.
+The next six occur between persons.
+Without them, lucidity becomes elegant selfishness: one sees clearly yet remains unmoved by another’s obscuration.
+Compassion opens the channel, indignation sees structure, benevolence acts.
+Here affect theory turns toward ethics.

 V.2.7 · Social Affects